ndsl6211/k8s-user-cert-example/README.md

     - `.spec.expirationSeconds` is not required
     - `.spec.usages` should contain `client auth` only

-4. once the CSR resource created in the cluster, we can check it with command
+1. once the CSR resource created in the cluster, we can check it with command
     ```
     kubectl get csr user-csr
     ```

     if there is no error, the output should be
     ```
+    NAME         AGE   SIGNERNAME                            REQUESTOR          REQUESTEDDURATION   CONDITION
+    user-csr     2s    kubernetes.io/kube-apiserver-client   ${current-user}    24h                 Pending
     ```

-5. to approve this CSR, use the following command:
+1. to approve this CSR, use the following command:
     ```
     kubectl certificate approve user-csr
     ```

-6. and check the status of CSR
+    and check the status of approved csr
     ```
+    kubectl get csr user-csr
+    ```
+    the `CONDITION` would become `Approved,Issued`
+    ```
+    NAME         AGE   SIGNERNAME                            REQUESTOR          REQUESTEDDURATION   CONDITION
+    user-csr     2s    kubernetes.io/kube-apiserver-client   ${current-user}    24h                 Approved,Issued
+    ```

+    or check it with the following command
+    ```
     kubectl get csr user-csr -o yaml
-    # or view it as json
     kubectl get csr user-csr -o json
     ```

-    if everything is fine, the status of CSR should be `approved`

-7. so far, we have done the **authentication phase** for the new user, but the user don't have any permission in this cluster.
+1. so far, we have done the **authentication phase** for the new user, but the user don't have any permission in this cluster.
 Therefore we should complete the **authorization phase**